mrakgr/The-Spiral-Language/readme.md

                                 }
 ```

-If the current element in the sequence is last, then the result of appyling `map_out` or `mapi_out` to each element of `items` is feed directly into the output tensor.
+If the current element in the sequence is last, then the result of applying `map_out` or `mapi_out` to each element of `items` is feed directly into the output tensor.

 ```
                         | _ ->